freenas/freenas-docs/userguide/system.rst

   is the experimental branch for future versions and is meant only for testers and developers.

 * **FreeNAS-11-Nightlies-SDK: Do not use this train in production**.
   This train is meant only for developers.
 It is similar to *FreeNAS-11-Nightlies* but with extra development and debugging utilities added.

-* **FreeNAS-HEAD-Nightlies: Do not use this train in production**.
-  This train is meant only for developers and contains the source that will eventually become %brand% version 12.

 **Legacy Versions**